 OKLAHOMA CITY – The latest Heat Alert remains in effect after more than 50 people have been treated for heat-related illnesses.

-Since the first Heat Alert, issued June 1, more than 100 people have been treated for heat-related illnesses.
+Since the first Heat Alert, issued June 1, nearly 100 people have been treated for heat-related illnesses.

 - Heat Alert No. 1